andreas-globi/email2hook/README.md

 ### Reasoning

 We use MailGun and SendGrid for incoming email parsing and 80% of the monthly cost is towards incoming email.
 So it's a huge expense that creates unnecessary vendor lock-in.

 This simple Postfix PHP daemon setup replaces all that for $20/month (a basic 4GB Digital Ocean droplet can easily handle many thousands of emails per day).

+### Resilliency

+There's no need to run this in a cluster.
+Even with all it's flaws, email is resillient by design.
+If the server cannot accept a message for any reason, the sending server will retry again later.

+If it makes you feel better, you can add an email continuity service into the mix with something like DNS Made Easy (around $13/year/domain).